mmcqd/higher-standard/README.md

-# Higher-Kinded
+# Higher Standard
-Higher kinded polymorphism (sort of) in SML!
+Higher kinded polymorphism in Standard ML!

 An attempt at translating a little bit of https://github.com/ocamllabs/higher into SML.